 While I could list many items, the truth is most of the snacks you know and love can be found in a gluten-free version.
 You may have to do a little searching in the grocery store and/or online to find what you’re looking for.

-What other suggestions do you have for easy, portable and gluten-free lunch ideas (and snacks)?
+What other suggestions do you have for easy, portable, and gluten-free lunch ideas (and snacks)?
 Please share in the comments to help others in our community figure this out.

-And please enjoy my 42 Easy & Gluten-Free Lunchbox Recipes to help get you started and inspired come lunch time.
-Don’t overthink it and remember, you got this!
+And please enjoy my 42 Easy & Gluten-Free Lunchbox Recipes to help get you started and inspired come lunchtime.
+Don’t overthink it, and remember… you got this!

 Additional Articles